salluzziluca/UBA/Cursos/Agile and Scrum/Extreme Programming (XP).md

 - Respect (we are all the same)
 - Courage (poder decir cuando no llegas a hacer algo y cuando si)

+Spike: short-term experiment used in Extreme Programming (XP) to explore potential solutions to software issues

 http://www.extremeprogramming.org